sketch-hq/SketchAPI/docs/api/Settings.md

 var myVar = Settings.sessionVariable('myVar')
 ```

-Return the value of a variable which is _not_ persisted when Sketch closes but is persisted when the plugin finishes to run.
+Return the value of a variable which is persisted when the plugin finishes to run but is _not_ persisted when Sketch closes.
 It is useful when you want to keep a value between plugin's runs.

 | Parameters                                         |                          |
 | -------------------------------------------------- | ------------------------ |